Super Lawyers

 • 2020, Maryland: $310,505 Verdict: A 50-year-old woman is struck in the Arundel Mills Mall parking lot.
 She experiences significant neck and shoulder pain.
 Four months earlier, she had undergone a multi-level cervical fusion.
 Her imaging studies reveal slight spinal changes.
 The woman receives chiropractic and physical therapy.
 Still, she claims permanent neck and shoulder pain.
 She testified that the collision prevented a full surgical recovery.
 She settled with the liability insurer for $30,000 but continued with an underinsured motorist claim against Allstate.
 A Prince George’s County jury saw the case her way and gave her a $310,505 payout.

-• 2019, Maryland: $220,000 Settlement: Our client is hit when the defendant’s vehicle attempts to make a U-turn in front of his motorcycle.
+• 2019, Maryland: $220,000 Settlement: Our client was hit when the defendant’s vehicle attempted to make a U-turn in front of his motorcycle.
 He drives himself to a Baltimore-area hospital.
 After a few weeks of therapy, his doctor recommends an arthroscopy that includes a rotator cuff repair, subacromial decompression, and biceps tenodesis (tendon repair).
 The defendant offers $98,000 to settle the case.
 Our law firm files suit and the offer ultimately increases to $220,000.
 The defendant’s policy was $250,000.

 • 2019, Maryland $86,633 Verdict: A 78-year-old pedestrian was struck at a Baltimore intersection.
 She tore her left rotator cuff and biceps tendon.
 The woman also had her pre-existing back condition aggravated.
-She underwent physical therapy and painkilling injections.
+She underwent physical therapy and pain-killing injections.
 The woman also took pain medications.
 Her physicians testified that she reached her maximum medical improvement.
 The woman alleged that the driver’s failure to yield to a pedestrian caused her permanent injuries.
 A Baltimore City jury awarded $86,633.

 • 2019, Maryland: $120,429 Verdict: A 73-year-old man was rear-ended.
 He suffered a concussion and soft-tissue left shoulder, neck, and right rib injuries.
 The man also experienced the aggravation of his pre-existing degenerative lumbar condition.
 He has physical therapy and steroid injections.
 The man’s soft-tissue symptoms resolved, but not his lower back ones.
 His treating physiatrist testified that his injuries were permanent, collision-related, and required future surgeries.
-The man alleged that the at-fault driver’s negligence caused them.
+The man alleged that the at-fault driver’s negligence caused the accident.
 The defense contested this allegation.
 They argued that the man’s injuries were pre-existing and degenerative.
 The Montgomery County jury ruled in the man’s favor and awarded $120,429.
 (This case seems to be only partially related to the shoulder.)

 • 2016, Maryland: $250,000 Settlement: Our client stops in heavy traffic on Route 97 in Glen Burnie and is hit from behind by a driver who is not paying attention.
 She has shoulder surgery and, thankfully, makes a remarkable recovery.
 GEICO offered its $50,000 limits, and Erie paid $200,000 in uninsured motorist coverage.

 • 2013, Maryland: $33,000 Verdict.
-A 56 year-old-woman is forced off the road when the defendant exits a parking lot in front of her vehicle.
+A 56-year-old woman is forced off the road when the defendant exits a parking lot in front of her vehicle.
 The plaintiff slams into a pole and totals her car.
 Her rotator cuff is torn during the accident.
 The shoulder needs surgery, but the plaintiff cannot afford it due to a lack of insurance.
 State Farm admits that its insured driver caused the accident but claims that the shoulder injury pre-existed the accident.
 The Montgomery County court awards the plaintiff a lump sum of $33,000.

 • 2013, Maryland: $93,612 Verdict.
 A motorcyclist in Baltimore County sustains a partial thickness rotator cuff tear that results in permanent injury.
 The defendant changed lanes abruptly, and the plaintiff runs into the back of the vehicle.
-Plaintiff additionally suffers abrasions to his lower body and unspecific injuries to his neck and back.
+Plaintiff additionally suffers abrasions to his lower body and nonspecific injuries to his neck and back.
 The driver claims a phantom vehicle cut him off, causing the swerving maneuver.
-A Towson jury awards the plaintiff $93,612 for his injuries.Drives Shoulder Settlement
+A Towson jury awards the plaintiff $93,612 for his injuries.

 • 2012, Maryland: $335,639 Verdict.
 A 50-year-old couple is injured when a construction site adjacent to their home collapses.
 The husband suffers a torn rotator cuff that requires surgery and eighteen months out of work.
 The wife receives severe lacerations around her eye that cause permanent disfiguration.
 The defendant had been attempting to construct a home for the past several years, and his negligent building skills resulted in the collapse.
 The Calvert County jury awards $335,630 when the defendant improperly answers the complaint and fails to appear at trial.

 • 2012, Maryland: $43,481 Verdict.
-Defendant driver swerves across two lanes of traffic into the opposing road and runs head-on into the plaintiff.
+The defendant driver swerves across two lanes of traffic into the opposing road and runs head-on into the plaintiff.
 The plaintiff receives a rotator cuff tear that requires decompression and debridement surgery.
-Additionally, the plaintiff suffers cervicothoracic, thoracolumbar, and lumbosacral spine strains.
+Additionally, the plaintiff suffers from cervicothoracic, thoracolumbar, and lumbosacral spine strains.
 The defendant disputes the necessity of the medical treatment and the causation of the injuries, but a Prince Frederick jury awards $43,481 in relief.

 • 2012, Maryland: $72,162 Verdict.
-A 45 year-old-woman in stop-and-go traffic is sandwiched between the two defendants in an auto collision.
+A 45-year-old woman in stop-and-go traffic is sandwiched between the two defendants in an auto collision.
 The plaintiff sustains a painful rotator cuff injury.
 An Annapolis jury determines that the back defendant was the driver at fault, and the front defendant settles a separate injury claim for an undisclosed amount.

 • 2012, Maryland: $10,000.
 A woman sustains a cervical strain, cervical radiculopathy, and a shoulder rotator cuff tear when the defendant driver crashes into the woman’s vehicle.
 The defendant admits liability for the collision but denies the extent of the plaintiff’s injuries.
 A Baltimore County jury finds for the plaintiff but awards only $10,000.
 Clearly, they did not buy the plaintiff’s case.
 This same case in Baltimore City might have a very different result.
 Baltimore County jurors are more skeptical than Baltimore City jurors.
-This was true in 2012 and it is true today.Shoulder Injury
+This was true in 2012, and it is true today.

 What Is the Average Settlement or Verdict in a Shoulder Injury?